Super Shore

 Super Shore is a reality television series broadcast on MTV Spain and MTV Latin America, which follows the daily lives of nine young people who intend to spend the summer living together in different parts of southern Europe, starting on the Greek island of Mykonos and later in the Spanish city of Madrid.
 It is an adaptation of the American program Jersey Shore featuring participants from Gandía Shore and Acapulco Shore, the Spanish and Mexican versions of that series, along with Brazilian Igor Freitas of reality Are You the One?
 Brasil and the Italian Elettra Lamborghini, granddaughter of Ferruccio Lamborghini.

 History

 Two years after the end of Gandía Shore and several weeks after announcing the return of Alaska and Mario to MTV, the channel and producer Magnolia TV confirmed the return of the format to Spain with a second season, arising from an alliance between MTV South Europe and MTV Latin America.
-In this case, the recordings would be transferred to the island of Ibiza, changing the name of the program by Ibiza Shore.
+In this case, the recordings would be transferred to the island of Ibiza, changing the name of the program to Ibiza Shore.

 In the new program there would be a group that would combine several participants from Gandía Shore and Acapulco Shore, Spanish and Mexican versions of the Jersey Shore format of US origin.

 In this way, a new program would return for the start of the 2015/2016 television season.